-Guided by x-rays, the physician will insert a catheter through the skin into a blood vessel and advance it to the area of poor circulation.
+Guided by x-rays, the doctor will insert a catheter through the skin into a blood vessel and advance it to the area of poor circulation.

-A contrast material is then injected through the catheter and a series of x-rays is taken to pinpoint the location of the clot.
-Your physician will review the images and determine whether the clot will be best treated by a clot-dissolving medication, by breaking it up with a mechanical device, or both.
+The doctor injects a contrast material through the catheter and takes a series of x-rays to pinpoint the location of the clot.
+Your doctor will review the images and determine how best to treat the clot.
+The doctor may dissolve the clot with medication, break it up with a mechanical device, or both.

-To treat the clot with medication, the catheter is left in place and connected to a special machine that delivers the medication at a precise rate.
+To treat the clot with medication, the doctor leaves the catheter in place and connects it to a special machine that delivers the medication at a precise rate.
 Clot-dissolving medications are delivered through the catheter over several hours to a few days.
-It may take up to 72 hours for the clot to dissolve (although most clots dissolve within 24 hours), during which time you will be monitored closely by the medical staff.
+It may take up to 72 hours for the clot to dissolve (although most clots dissolve within 24 hours).
+Medical staff will closely monitor you during this time.

 When the procedure is complete, the doctor will remove the catheter and apply pressure to stop any bleeding.
 Sometimes, your doctor may use a closure device to seal the small hole in the artery.
 This will allow you to move around more quickly.
 No stitches are visible on the skin.
 The nurse will cover this tiny opening in the skin with a dressing.